aeternity/protocol/channels/OFF-CHAIN.md

 State updates require consent of both parties.

-Each update MUST have a strictly increasing sequence number, which SHOULD start at `0` on channel initialisation.
+Each update MUST have a strictly increasing round, which SHOULD start at `0` on channel initialisation.

 Parameters: